epics-rip/pvDataWWW/mainPage/meetings/2014-07/BNL_agenda.md

 -
 Precise location and times to be announced.

-Status reports and demonstrations of work for planned version 4.4 features.
+Status reports and demonstrations of work for (planned version 4.4 features)[http://epics-pvdata.sourceforge.net/internal/proposedChanges/featureListR4.4.html].

 * **dbGroup** [Ralph]

     Description, API and demo.
+Note dbGroup is not intended for 4.4, but this is a convenient time for Ralph to bring us up to date.

+* [**pvDatabase, and use of pvDatabase for composite PVs**]

+    A description and demo of the "multi" capabilities of pvDatabase for expressing a pva PV whose value is composed of CA pv names and values.
+	Other features of PVDatabase will be discussed Wednesday morning.

 * **Multicast** [Matej]

     Description, API and demo of use cases.